DevDegree/eng-intern-challenge/python/README.md

 # Python Instructions

 #################################################################################################################################
+I fixed the translator.test.py based on the image provided for the task.
-Please note that the test (translator.test.py) is going to fail because the logic is based on the image provided: braille.jpg
+The characteres bellow is represented based on the image braille.jpg provided for the task.
 #################################################################################################################################

 ALPHABET_TO_BRAILLE = {